Wambui-123/Predictive-Analysis-of-Housing-and-Rental-Prices-in-German-Metropolitan-Areas/README.md

 # Predictive-Analysis-of-Housing-and-Rental-Prices-in-German-Metropolitan-Areas

-# Predictive Analysis of Apartment Rental Prices in Germany

 ## 📌 Project Overview

 This project applies **machine learning techniques** to predict apartment rental prices in Germany based on property characteristics and regional information.
 The goal is to understand which factors most influence rental prices and to build a regression model capable of estimating rent for new listings.